su2code/su2code.github.io/_tutorials/design_features/Species_Transport/Species_Transport.md

 In this special case the deformed produces a bad mesh at the outlet, as the mesh is 'ripped apart' there.
 This happens because the FFD-Box only deforms what is prescribed in `DV_MARKER` and the remaining boundaries are considered 'clamped' in the volume mesh algorithm.
 All boundaries?
 No!
 The boundaries in `MARKER_SYM` are allowed to move along their symmetry plane in the volume mesher.This obviously requires the boundary to form a single plane which is the case for the present outlet.
 So, if the outlet is prescribed as a `MARKER_SYM` for the Volume deformation step the mesh deformation will yield a reasonable mesh.

+After the mesh deformation it is advisable to also run a primal simulation on that deformed mesh, as the simulation settings (e.g. `CFL_NUMBER`) might not lead to a converging simulation anymore.
+For a later optimization run this testing can help keeping a converging primal through all deformations.

 ![Bad mesh deformation](../../tutorials_files/design_features/Species_Transport/images/bad-mesh-deform.jpg)
 Figure (2): Mesh breaks at the `outlet`, as `outlet` nodes are clamped.